nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case resumes from step 2.

 * 4a.
+TutorAid detects an error in the reset payment command
+    * 4a1.
+TutorAid displays an error message and requests the tutor to re-enter the command.
+    * 4a2.
+Tutor re-enters the command.

+      Steps 4a1-4a2 are repeated until the data entered are correct.

+      Use case resumes from step 4.

+**Use Case 18: Edit pricing of a class**

+**MSS**

+1. Tutor requests to view the list of his/her classes
+2. TutorAid shows the list of classes, including each class's index number
+3. Tutor identifies the class he/she wishes to modify and takes note of the index number
+4. Tutor keys in the command to modify the pricing of a class, along with the new price of the class and the class's index number
+5. TutorAid successfully updates the pricing of the class corresponding to the given class index number, and displays a message to indicate this

+   Use case ends.

+**Extensions**

+* 1a.
 TutorAid detects an error in the command to list classes (e.g. command is misspelt)
+    * 1a1.
+TutorAid displays an error message highlighting the wrongly formatted command and requests the tutor to re-enter the command.
+    * 1a2.
+Tutor re-enters the command.

+      Steps 1a1-1a2 are repeated until the command entered is correct.

+      Use case resumes from step 2.

+* 4a.
+TutorAid detects an error in the command to edit the pricing of a class.
     * 4a1.
 TutorAid displays an error message and requests the tutor to re-enter the command.
     * 4a2.
 Tutor re-enters the command.

       Steps 4a1-4a2 are repeated until the command entered is correct.

       Use case resumes from step 5.

-* 7a.
-TutorAid detects an error in the command to remove a student from a class.
-    * 7a1.
-TutorAid displays an error message and requests the tutor to re-enter the command.
-    * 7a2.
-Tutor re-enters the command.

-      Steps 7a1-7a2 are repeated until the command entered is correct.

-      Use case resumes from step 8.

 **Use Case 16: Edit timing of a recurring class**